Cellous/ai-bootcamp-portfolio/week-04-Autonomous-AI-Agents/README.md

 ### Purpose
 This step documents how to run large language models locally using **Ollama** as an alternative when cloud API credits are limited or unavailable.
 Local execution enables continued experimentation with autonomous agents while maintaining control over **cost, privacy, and compute resources**.

+### Reasoning Approaches: Chain-of-Thought (CoT) vs ReAct

+Two common reasoning approaches were explored during this module:

+- **Chain-of-Thought (CoT)** focuses on step-by-step internal reasoning to solve logic- or math-based problems.
+It is best suited for tasks that remain entirely within the model and do not require external information or actions.

+- **ReAct (Reason + Act)** extends reasoning by allowing the agent to interact with external tools through structured actions and observations.
+This approach is better suited for information-seeking and multi-step tasks that require retrieving data, checking procedures, or adapting based on new inputs.

+For agent-based systems, ReAct-style reasoning is more applicable because it mirrors real-world workflows: observe a situation, reason about it, take a safe action (such as querying a tool), and incorporate the result before responding.

+Recent models trained to “think before answering” use internal reasoning techniques at the training level rather than prompting strategies.
+In practice, agent design focuses on **tool usage and decision flow**, not exposing internal chain-of-thought to the user.

 ### Tooling
 - **Ollama** — Local LLM runtime
 - **Models Tested / Available**